 Chapter 6.
-What you pay for your Part D prescription drugs
+What you pay for your Part D

-SECTION 1 Introduction 84 Section 1.1 Section 1.2 Use this chapter together with other materials that explain your drug coverage SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 85 Section 2.1 What are the drug payment stages for Community First Medicare Advantage Alamo Plan (HMO) members?
-85 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 85 Section 3.1 Section 3.2 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Help us keep our information about your drug payments up to date SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, Tier 4, and Tier 5 drugs 87 Section 4.1 You stay in the Deductible Stage until you have paid \$200 for your Tier 3, Tier 4, and Tier 5 drugs 87 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 87 Section 5.1 Section 5.2 Section 5.3 What you pay for a drug depends on the drug and where you fill your prescription 88 Section 5.4 Section 5.5 A table that shows your costs for a long-term (up to a 90-day) supply of a drug You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030 89 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs of generic drugs 91 Section 6.1 Section 6.2 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$8,000 SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs 92 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year.
-92 SECTION 8 Additional benefits information 93 Section 8.1 Additional benefits 93
+SECTION 1 Introduction Section 1.1 Section 1.2 Section 1.3 Use this chapter together with other materials that explain your drug coverage SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Community First Medicare Advantage Alamo Plan (HMO) members?
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 86 Section 3.1 Section 3.2 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") 86 Help us keep our information about your drug payments up to date SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, Tier 4, and Tier 5 drugs $\ldots \ldots .88$ Section 4.1 You stay in the Deductible Stage until you have paid \$200 for your Tier 3, Tier 4, and Tier 5 drugs \dots 88 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 Section 5.2 Section 5.3 What you pay for a drug depends on the drug and where you fill your prescription.88A table that shows your costs for a one-month supply of a drug.89If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 Section 5.5 A table that shows your costs for a long-term (up to a 90-day) supply of a drug SECTION 6 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs .
+92 Section 6.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year SECTION 7 Additional benefits information Section 7.1 Additional benefits SECTION 8 Part D Vaccines.
+What you pay for depends on how and where you get them

-Did you know there are programs to help people pay for their drugs?
+Oid you know there are programs to help people pay for their drugs?